MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/consistent-authentication-connectivity-issues-with-tabs.md

 This section lists the issues that are specific to various aspects of SQL Server:

 - **Database is offline** - Refers to a scenario in which a SQL Server database tries to reconnect to a SQL Server instance that's configured for Windows Authentication mode.

-For more information, see [MSSQLSERVER_18456](/sql/relational-databases/errors-events/mssqlserver-18456-database-engine-error#login-failed-for-user-username-or-login-failed-for-user-domainusername).
+  **Solution:** For more information, see [MSSQLSERVER_18456](/sql/relational-databases/errors-events/mssqlserver-18456-database-engine-error#login-failed-for-user-username-or-login-failed-for-user-domainusername).

 - **Database permissions** - Refers to enabling or restricting access to a SQL Server database.

-For more information, see [MSSQLSERVER_18456](/sql/relational-databases/errors-events/mssqlserver-18456-database-engine-error#login-failed-for-user-username-or-login-failed-for-user-domainusername).
+  **Solution:** For more information, see [MSSQLSERVER_18456](/sql/relational-databases/errors-events/mssqlserver-18456-database-engine-error#login-failed-for-user-username-or-login-failed-for-user-domainusername).

 - **Linked server connectivity errors in SQL Server** - You experience an authentication process issue that affects linked servers in the context of SQL Server.

-For more information, see [Linked server connectivity errors in SQL Server](linked-server-account-mapping-error.md).
+  **Solution:** To resolve this issue, see [Linked server connectivity errors in SQL Server](linked-server-account-mapping-error.md).

 - **Metadata of the linked server is inconsistent** - Refers to an issue in which metadata of the linked server is inconsistent or doesn't match the expected metadata.